-Throughout the event, representatives from Member States, UN entities, civil society, including volunteer organizations, the private sector, academia and the world’s volunteers will come together to reimagine volunteering for the 2030 Agenda.
+Throughout the event, representatives from member states, UN entities, civil society including volunteer organisations, the private sector, academia and the world’s volunteers will come together to reimagine volunteering for the 2030 Agenda.

 More than 13,000 people have registered their attendance.
 To join and receive the links to the sessions, please register at volunteerSDGs.org.

 Speakers include Amina Mohammed, UN Deputy Secretary-General, who will open the event; Hindou Ibrahim, President of the Association for Indigenous Women and Peoples of Chad, who will speak about indigenous peoples and climate action; and Anju Dhital and Prakriti Dhungel, two volunteers from Nepal, who will speak about disability and inclusion.